 But it’s been hard to find a lot of information about what to do if your marriage goes through some extreme difficulties.

 I once told God that I would never write about marriage – after all, there are so many people who write so well about the various aspects of marriage.

 I know there are a few people who share about going through tough times, but it’s been hard to find the posts of people “in the trenches” in their marriage.

 So I’ve bravely decided to share parts of our journey as we go through them, in hopes that people needing the encouragement will find it.

-We’ve all had that moment of coming across the right words at just the right time – maybe a Bible verse, a favorite song/hymn, encouragement from a trusted friend.
+We’ve all had that moment of coming across the right words at just the right time – maybe a Bible verse, a favorite song or hymn, or encouragement from a trusted friend.

-When a relationship – particularly a marriage – becomes difficult enough that you start wondering if anyone has made it through those kinds of struggles, it’s important to find words from someone who has been eyeballs-deep in the muck and mire, yet wasn’t overtaken by it.
+When a marriage becomes difficult enough that you start wondering if anyone has made it through those kinds of struggles, it’s important to find words from someone who has been eyeballs-deep in the muck and mire, yet wasn’t overtaken by it.

 But it’s also important to find words of hope – true Hope.

 I can cheer you on in your marriage, and you can encourage me in mine.
 But really, what is the point of sticking it out when times get tough if we don’t have an eternal Hope?